 Research work in this area is concentrated on the study of the determinants and constraints of household investment behaviour in developing economies.
 By employing either large or tailored data sources, combined with cutting-edge analytical tools, our projects address some of the urgent policy issues less-developed countries face.
-In 2019 the Research Unit has been working on two main topics in development economics, namely youth unemployment and agricultural technology adoption in Africa.
-We did so by working on two different, externally founded, projects: i) occupational choices and migration intentions among skilled youth in Mozambique (IGC); ii) agricultural extension and technology adoption in rural Uganda (3ie).
-LdA fellows have been also involved in policy work on migration and development issues, in particular by consulting FAO and UNDP on the determinants of mobility of cross-border communities in Africa.
+In 2020 the Research Unit has been working mainly on social learning and agricultural technology adoption in developing economies.
+We did so by working on three different projects: i) Innovation and Social Networks in a Resettled Community in Brazil; ii) Global firms and development in Africa; iii) Agricultural extension and technology adoption in rural Uganda.
+LdA fellows have been also involved in academic and policy work on migration and development, in particular by consulting the UNDP (Africa Borderlands Centre) on the determinants of mobility of cross-border communities in Africa.
 The research team has been also working on the socio-economic impact of hosting asylum seekers in Italy.

 Details on latest research projects can be found below.